My back hurts when I sleep on my back

 Stretching to correct distortion

-This article will help you improve:
+This article may help if:

-Why lying on your back hurts
+Why lying on your back causes pain

 STEP